joshhornby/joshhornby.github.io/_drafts/2025-01-01-run-less-software.md

 Time-to-customer shrank.
 Because infra wasn't a bottleneck, we could deliver new features at the speed the business needed.
 Rolling out a new product flow or updating an integration was usually just a case of writing the code, getting it through review, and hitting deploy.
 There wasn't a long checklist of ops rituals, no separate infra ticket waiting to be picked up, and no need for cross-team negotiation to get capacity bumped or security updates scheduled.

 With infra out of the way, the real conversations became: what does the customer need?
 How can we solve it?
 Our time and energy shifted from platform maintenance to product discovery, experimentation, and fast feedback cycles.
-We could run more frequent A/B tests, iterate quickly on new ideas, and try things, measure the result, and adjust—all without worrying if we'd tip the system over.
+We could run more frequent A/B tests, iterate quickly on new ideas, and try things, measure the result, and adjust all without worrying if we'd tip the system over.
 The team started talking in terms of user journeys, not server health or incident queues.

 When most of the repetitive, manual work disappears, so does a surprising amount of team frustration.
 Jobs like "clear this alert every Friday" or "manually rotate secrets every month" were mostly replaced by automated processes and platform defaults.
 Less busywork, lower risk of burnout, and a greater sense of progress each sprint.
 The best engineers want to work where their impact is visible, where they're building, not just maintaining.
 Serverless made that possible.